IDMEFv2/idmefv2-connectors/README.md

 - [`FileTailer`](./idmefv2/connectors/filetailer.py): Python implementation of Unix 'tail -f'
 - [`IDMEFv2Client`](./idmefv2/connectors/idmefv2client.py): A HTTP client POSTing IDMEFv2 messages and logging response

-A HTTP test server is also available in [./idmefv2/connectors/testserver](./idmefv2/connectors/testserver/#overview)
+A HTTP test server is also available in [./idmefv2/connectors/testserver](./idmefv2/connectors/testserver/#overview).
+This test server can be useful to test a new connector (see [Testing a connnector](#testing-a-connector))

 ## Overview